-[ST] identifies a 'User' and 'Administrator' role on the management interface.
-According to Table 16 in [ST], the User role's sole authority to manage the TSF is to view/modify configurable device filtration for the CAC device and to terminate their own session.
-The Administrator role can perform all TOE management functions, including these.
+[ST] identifies an 'Administrator' role on the management interface.
+According to Table 16 in the ST, this role is the only administrative role and it can perform all claimed management functions.

 The evaluator shall check the TSS to verify that it describes at least the following: